nmakel/solaredge_modbus/README.md

                         InfluxDB password
 ```

-### Examples
+### Connecting

-If you wish to use ModbusTCP the following parameters are relevant:
+If you wish to use Modbus TCP the following parameters are relevant:

-`host = IP or DNS name of your ModbusTCP device, required`
+`host = IP or DNS name of your Modbus TCP device, required`
-`port = listening port of the ModbusTCP device, required`
+`port = TCP port of the Modbus TCP device, required`
-`unit = Modbus device id, default=1, optional`
+`unit = Modbus device address, default=1, optional`

 While if you are using a serial Modbus connection you can specify:

 `device = path to serial device, e.g. /dev/ttyUSB0, required`
 `baud = baud rate of your device, defaults to product default, optional`
-`unit = Modbus unit id, defaults to 1, optional`
+`unit = Modbus device address, defaults to 1, optional`

 Connecting to the inverter:

 ```
     >>> import solaredge_modbus

-    # Inverter over ModbusTCP
+    # Inverter over Modbus TCP
     >>> inverter = solaredge_modbus.Inverter(host="10.0.0.123", port=1502)

     # Inverter over Modbus RTU